 I love it in cocktail sauce, but I can't do it straight.
 Prepared horseradish is a condiment that I did not have during childhood, although we probably should have grown the plant because it would have cured every cold I ever got.
-The heady, strong smell of prepared horseradish clears your sinuses pretty quickly.
+The heady, strong smell clears your sinuses pretty quickly.
 Michael loves it spread on meat or as a sauce for sandwiches, but he also likes to eat really hot peppers.
 He rarely ever gets a cold, so I may have to give the horseradish and hot pepper preventive a try.

-His parents grow horseradish at their camp in the Adirondacks, and his father made a batch while we were visiting last week, so of course I had to capture his process.
+His parents grow it at their camp in the Adirondacks, and his father made a batch while we were visiting last week, so of course I had to capture his process.
 They don't keep a food processor at the camp due to kitchen space, so they use a blender instead.
 Michael sampled the batch and proclaimed it "good, with a slow burn."
 Michael's uncle has a bunch of plants that grow wild on his property, and he rotates the harvest over a three year period so that the roots have time to grow back strong.
 Some of the roots that he has dug up are over an inch thick.

 In response to a number of requests, I checked with the National Center for Home Food Preservation about canning horseradish at home, but they currently have not identified a safe, tested method for home canning.
 Their recipe for pickled horseradish sauce recommends storing in the refrigerator.